-After 14 years as a contract claims consultant and advocate, managing construction disputes for clients amounting to a total of €2.5 billion in project value, and acting as an arbitrator and conciliator, John O’Brien reflects on the lessons learned.
-This article was first published in 'Construction' magazine in October 2016
+After more than 15 years as a contract claims consultant and advocate, managing construction disputes for clients amounting to a total exceeding €2.5 billion in project value, and acting as an arbitrator and conciliator, John O’Brien reflects on the lessons learned

 IT NEVER CEASES TO AMAZE ME that many of the professional people I meet have no idea that some of the biggest commercial contract disputes in this jurisdiction are fought, settled or decided behind closed doors.
 In fact, I recall at least one lawyer making the cringe-worthy statement that “if one fails to settle in Arbitration, one can always go to court”.

 Wrong.
 You Can’t

 This is the reality of alternative dispute resolution (ADR) — all hearings, whether conciliation, mediation, arbitration or adjudication, take place behind closed doors and in total confidence, with no public access, no reporters, and gagging clauses common.
 No ‘verdicts’ are published — in fact, only the parties to a dispute and their representatives are aware of the existence of the dispute.

 The confidentiality of the ADR process is something that we as professional practitioners are obliged to take very seriously.
 But confidentiality brings both positive and negative effects, not just for parties to the process but the construction industry at large.

 The positive effects are, firstly, that parties can wash their dirty linen safe in the knowledge that the public will never know the outcome of the dispute nor their private business and its commercially sensitive information.

 Secondly, ADR has the benefit of having a construction industry expert sitting in the chair to assist in resolving disputes in this most complex field.